varunshankar/openroberta-lab/Docker/_README.md

 The shell script `$SCRIPT_DIR/run.sh` has commands, that are used to administrate the framework.

 * `auto-deploy`: usually called from cron.
 It takes server names from variable `AUTODEPLOY` from `config.sh` and re-deploys each server, if the git repository connected to this server has got new commits.
-Use `crontab -e` to add the following line to the crontab to run this is:
+Use `crontab -e` to add the following line to the crontab to look for commits every 5 minutes:

 ```bash
 */5 * * * * bash <SCRIPT_DIR>/scripts/run.sh -q auto-deploy >><BASE_DIR>/logs/cronlog.txt
 ```

 * `backup`: usually called from cron.
 It takes a database name and creates a database backup in the `dbAdmin` directory.
-  Use `crontab -e` to add the following line to the crontab to run this is:
+  Use `crontab -e` to add the following line to the crontab to generate a database backup every night at 2 o'clock:

 ```bash
 0 2 * * * bash <SCRIPT_DIR>/run.sh -q backup <database-name> >><BASE_DIR>/logs/cronlog.txt